ldn-softdev/jtc/User Guide.md

 (when used in the format: `<namespace:JSON_value>f`)

 ###### Here's another example sporting _fail-stops_ using namespaces and interpolation:
-Say we want to list from the address book  all the record holders and indicate whether they have children or not in this format
+Say we want to list from the address book all the record holders and indicate whether they have any children or not in this format
-`{ "Name": true/false }`
+`{ "Name has children": true/false }`

-Thus, we need to build a single path, which will find the `name`, then inspect sibling `children` records and transform it into
-`true` if there at least 1 child, or `false` otherwise:
+Thus, we need to build a single path, which will find the `name`, then inspect `children` record and transform it into `true` if there at least 1 child, or `false` otherwise:

 We can do it in steps: